 Today, Brazil’s industrial sector makes up for 3/5 of the economy of Latin American industrial production.
 Their scientific and technological progress is (debatably) attractive to foreign direct investment.
 This has recently averaged US$ 30 billion per year compared to only US$ 2 billion per year last decade.
 Brazil’s agricultural sector (agronegócio) has also been very lively.
 Its agricultural sector and the mining sector also brought about trade surpluses.
 A trade surplus is an economic measure of a positive balance of trade.
 These trade surpluses in Brazil caused great financial increases.

 Abundance in Natural Resources

-Brazil currently has population of 190 million people and a wealth of natural resources.
+Brazil currently has a population of 190 million and a wealth of natural resources.
 This has contributed greatly to the economic boom.
 They currently produce tens of millions of tons of steel, 26 million tons of cement, 3.5 million television sets, and 3 million refrigerators.
 About 70 million cubic meters of petroleum were being processed annually into fuels, lubricants, propane gas, and a wide range of hundred petrochemicals.
-Additionally, Brazil has at least 161,500 kilometers of paved roads and more than 93 Gigawatts of installed electric power capacity.
+Additionally, Brazil has at least 161,500 paved roads and more than 93 Gigawatts of installed electric power capacity.
 Major industries in Brazil are textiles, shoes, chemicals, aircraft, steel, and motor vehicles.
 Their agricultural products include coffee, wheat, rice, and sugarcane.